GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - `E` - edges
     - `EC` - edge color
   - `F` - flatShading
-  - `f` - allows for Y-Flip of DDS textures when present in the model (ASSIMP Viewer)
+  - `f` - allows for Y-Flip of DDS textures when present in the model (available in ASSIMP Viewer only)
   - `G` - linear gradient background
     - will reset the background color
     - will clear the `Eq` input if present